 - Risk and opportunities of technology and e-transfer.
 When mobile phone is being considered to deliver the payment, it can increased accountability towards beneficiaries, for example, through an easier direct access to CARE team members.
 However access to technology can also represent a barrier for some beneficiaries who have a low technical literacy.
 When technology is being consider to deliver the payment, ensure the beneficiaries can access the transfer and get support to do so in case of need.

-- Engage both men and women in CBI targeting only women.
+- Engage both men and women in CVA targeting only women.
 This can be done through information and awareness raising and encourage their participation into design and implementation.
-Without taking into consideration gender roles and power relations, CBI could potentially increase intra household violence and add an additional burden on women in terms of workload and/or social pressure.
+Without taking into consideration gender roles and power relations, CVA could potentially increase intra household violence and add an additional burden on women in terms of workload and/or social pressure.

 - Communicate clearly with communities.
-CBI should accompanied by a robust communication with communities strategy, which should clearly outline the criteria for targeting, why women are the main beneficiaries (if this is the case), and what the expectations are associated with this targeting.
-CBI are unlikely to be successful when the community does not agree with criteria or processes for beneficiary selection.
+CVA should accompanied by a robust communication with communities strategy, which should clearly outline the criteria for targeting, why women are the main beneficiaries (if this is the case), and what the expectations are associated with this targeting.
+CVA are unlikely to be successful when the community does not agree with criteria or processes for beneficiary selection.

 - Monitor women, children, elderly and people living with disabilities well-being.
-This is done to ensure the CBI is doing them no harm.
+This is done to ensure the CVA is doing them no harm.